 From cheap lodges and fancy expensive hotels, all sorts of accommodation options are available in Pokhara.
 Even if you are travelling with a trek or tour operator, you can choose the accommodation according to your needs.
 Similar is the case for food as you get street food, traditional food as well as western food.

 The costs vary according to the area you plan to stay.
 Hotels around the Lakeside usually cost more than the others.
 Most travellers like to book a medium-cost room and enjoy themselves outside in the bars, restaurants and bars until late at night.
 Staying is not a problem as there are plenty of options in Pokhara but this may not be true on occasions like Christmas and New Year.

 The costs of staying in Pokhara can vary according to your needs.
 If you stay in a cheap lodge, eat simple food, do not spend more in pubs/bars, use local transport or walk then your costs will be significantly low.
 Your spending in the city can be adjusted as per your budget.

 Nepali currency is widely used in the city.
 You can exchange your money for Nepali currency in either Pokhara or Kathmandu.
 Indian currencies are also accepted in some places.
 But exchange to Nepali rupees for convenience.

 Walking is probably the best option in winter.
-With less chances of sun and rain, you can explore the city on foot.
-But this is only considerable if you are looking to explore lakeside and nearby places.
+With fewer chances of sun and rain, you can explore the city on foot.
+But this is only considered if you are looking to explore lakeside and nearby places.
 If you want to go to places like Begnas Lake and Davis Falls, walking is less of an option.